-- A. Respondents must identify all third-party trade customers who purchased pre-labeled or pre-packaged cyanoacrylate glue products from Corporate Respondent with unqualified representations that the products were Made in the United States on or after October 13, 2016 ("Eligible Customers"). - 1.
-Such Eligible Customers, and their contact information, must be identified to the extent such information is in Respondents' possession, custody, or control; - 2.
-Eligible Customers include those identified at any time, including after Respondents' execution of the Agreement through the eligibility period, which runs for 1 year after the issuance date of the Order. - B. Respondents must notify all identified Eligible Customers by mailing or emailing each a notice in the form shown in Attachment A. The communication containing the notification letter may contain a copy of this Order, but no other document or enclosure. - C. Respondents must notify all Eligible Customers within 30 days after the issuance date of this Order and any Eligible Customers identified thereafter within 30 days of their identification. - D. Respondents must report on their notification program under penalty of perjury: - 1.
-Respondents must submit a report within 60 days of entry of this Order and at the conclusion of the program summarizing its compliance to date. - 2.
-If a representative of the Commission requests any information regarding the program, including any of the underlying customer data, Respondents must submit it within 10 days of the request. - 3.
-Failure to provide required notices or any requested information will be treated as a continuing failure to obey this Order.
+- A. Respondents must identify all customers, including individual consumers, resellers, and third-party trade customers, who purchased any imported product labeled, advertised, or sold as Made in the United States on or after January 1, 2018 ("Affected Customers"). - 1.
+Such Affected Customers, and their contact information, must be identified to the extent such information is in Respondents' possession, custody or control; - 2.
+Affected Customers include those identified at any time including after

+Respondents' execution of the Consent Agreement through the eligibility period, which runs for 1 year after the issuance date of the Order.

+- B. Respondents must notify all identified Affected Customers by mailing or emailing each a notice in the form shown in Attachment A. The communication containing the notice may contain a copy of this Order, but no other document or enclosure. - C. Respondents must notify all Affected Customers within 30 days after the issuance date of this Order and any eligible customers identified thereafter within 30 days of their identification. - D. Respondents must report on their notification program under penalty of perjury: - 1.
+Respondents must submit a report within 60 days of issuance of this Order and at the conclusion of the program summarizing their compliance to date. - 2.
+If a representative of the Commission requests any information regarding the program, including any of the underlying customer data, Respondents must submit it within 10 days of the request. - E. Failure to provide required notices or any requested information will be treated as a continuing failure to obey this Order.